mk-fg/rst-icalendar-event-tracker/cal.rst

   Note: "every" spec with timezone of a specific place.

-    Raw timezone can be used in time spec (e.g. "12pm PDT"), but it won't auto-change when daylight savings periods start/end, so e.g. BST (+1) won't turn into GMT (+0) when explicitly specified and vice-versa, but specifying [Europe/London] (see /usr/share/zoneinfo) will account for such changes.
+    Raw timezone can be used in time spec (e.g. "12pm PDT"), but it might not flip correctly when daylight savings periods start/end, so e.g. BST (+1) won't turn into GMT (+0) when explicitly specified and vice-versa, while specifying [Europe/London] (see /usr/share/zoneinfo) will always account for such changes.

-  Note: duration + ts spec instead of start/end.
+  Note: ``:duration:`` + ``:ts:`` spec instead of start/end.

 Podcasts